johnahumanbeing/Recipy/README.md

 # Recipe App

-Welcome to the Recipe App!
+Also known as wasfa in Arabic terms, Welcome to the Recipe App!
 This app is designed to help you discover and organize your favorite recipes.
 Whether you're a seasoned chef or just starting out in the kitchen, this app has something for everyone.

 ## Features